evgeny-danilov/ddd-training/README.md

   `bundle exec mutant run --include domains -r ./config/environment --use rspec SeatReservation::CommandHandler`

 ## TODO
-- try to separate read and write models by a few databases
+- try to split read and write models to a few databases
 - probably, get rid of complex Event classes (or make some experiments in GDPR)
 - adjust the behaviour when user enter incorrect passenger data through the UI
+- revise the read model approach

-## IDEAS FOR FURTHER IMPROVEMENTS
+## IDEAS FOR FURTHER EXPERIMENTS
 - notify passengers if flight cancelled
 - add auto-expiration of unpaid reservations
 - generate a report for a paid reservation